Tuition, Fees & Financial Assistance

 Students utilizing the installment option must execute an electronic agreement which sets forth the conditions and repayment schedule of the payment plan selected.
 Under the provisions of the installment payment option in the law, a student who fails to make full payment of tuition and fees, including any incidental fees, by the due date may be prohibited from registering for classes until full payment is made.
 A student who fails to make payment prior to the end of the semester (last class day) may be denied credit for work done that semester.

 Students who register for classes and wish to use an Installment Payment Plan must sign up online though the SAIL website at http://sail.tamucc.edu/.
-More information about Installment Payment Plans can be found on the Business Office website at http://businessoffice.tamucc.edu/method_pay.html.
+More information about Installment Payment Plans can be found on the Business Office website.

-Information on current tuition and fees can be found on the Business Office website at http://businessoffice.tamucc.edu/tuition_and_fees%20/index.html
+Information on current tuition and fees can be found at the Business Office website.

 Fees for Proctored Exams

-Online courses may require the use of exam-proctoring involving third party charges.
+Courses may require the use of exam-proctoring involving third party charges.
 Exam-proctoring charges may range from $1 - $50.00 per exam.
 Students may be required to schedule exams at least 24 hours in advance or incur late scheduling charges.
 All costs for exams are the responsibility of the student.
-Students may also be responsible for providing web-cams to be used in test proctoring.
+Students may also be responsible for providing webcams to be used in test proctoring.

-Information on current tuition and fees can be found on the Business Office website at http://businessoffice.tamucc.edu/tuition_and_fees%20/index.html.
+Information on current tuition and fees can be found on the Business Office website.

 Go to https://www.irs.gov/newsroom/tax-benefits-for-education-information-center for information about Hope and Lifetime Learning tax credits.
 The Business Office mails out 1098-T forms to students by January 31st for the preceding calendar year.

 Programs to assist students and parents in financing an education at Texas A&M University-Corpus Christi are administered by the Office of Student Financial Assistance.
-Students may apply for financial assistance through scholarship, grant, work study, and loan programs.
+Students may apply for financial assistance through the submission of a financial aid application.

 Eligibility for the majority of financial aid programs is determined through a financial needs analysis.
-This analysis is made after the student completes and submits a Free Application for Federal Student Aid (FAFSA).
-Before an undergraduate student can be considered for financial aid, he or she must:
+This analysis is made after the student completes and submits a Free Application for Federal Student Aid (FAFSA) or Texas Application for Student Financial Assistance (TASFA).
+Before a graduate student can be considered for financial aid, the student must:

-- be working toward a degree and classified by the Office of Admissions as degree-seeking;
+- be working toward a degree and classified by the Office of Research and Graduate Studies as degree-seeking

-- be enrolled at least half-time (6 semester hours during a long semester or 3 hours during each summer term);
+- be enrolled at least half-time (5 semester hours during a long semester or 3 hours during summer term)

-- meet minimum G.P.A. requirements of a 2.0 cumulative for all undergraduate students and maintain satisfactory academic progress as required for financial aid eligibility to fulfill federal requirements
+- meet minimum G.P.A. requirements of a 3.0 and maintain satisfactory academic progress as required for financial aid eligibility to fulfill federal requirements

 Most financial aid programs have a limited amount of funds, which must be granted on a first-completed, first-awarded basis.
-Therefore, students are strongly encouraged to have their financial aid files completed by February 15 for summer, by March 31 if applying for assistance for both fall and spring, or by November 1 if applying for assistance for spring only.
+Therefore, students are strongly encouraged to have their financial aid files completed by February 15th for summer only terms, by January 15th if applying for assistance for both fall and spring, or by November 1 if applying for assistance for spring only.

-Application forms and detailed instructions on applying for financial aid are available through the Office of Student Financial Assistance and at the following web address: http://osfa.tamucc.edu.
+Application forms and detailed instructions on applying for financial aid are available through the Office of Student Financial Assistance and at: http://osfa.tamucc.edu.

 Satisfactory Academic Progress Policy

 The Higher Education Act of 1965, as amended, mandates that institutions of higher education establish policies to monitor the academic progress of students who apply for and/or receive federal financial assistance.
-Texas A&M University-Corpus Christi applies its minimum standards to all federal, state, and institutional financial aid programs in order to maintain a consistent policy for all financial aid applicants.
-Though this policy establishes the minimum standards for all financial aid programs at A&M-Corpus Christi, an individual aid program may have unique qualitative and/or quantitative standards specific to the program as mandated by law or the program’s governing entity.
-Examples include Texas Grant, Texas Be On Time Loans, Academic Scholarships, and Athletic Scholarships.
+Texas A&M University-Corpus Christi applies its minimum standards to all federal, state, and institutional financial assistance programs in order to maintain a consistent policy for all financial assistance applicants.
+Though this policy establishes the minimum standards for all financial assistance programs at A&M-Corpus Christi, an individual aid program may have unique qualitative and/or quantitative standards specific to the program as mandated by law or the program’s governing entity.
+Examples include Academic Scholarships and University Scholarships.

-To be awarded or receive any financial aid, a student must be accepted to the University in good academic standing (i.e., no conditional admittance), be enrolled in credit courses leading toward a degree or teaching certificate, and maintain satisfactory academic progress in the course of study pursued.
+To be awarded or receive any financial assistance, a student must be admitted to the University in good academic standing, be enrolled in credit courses leading toward a degree, teaching certificate, or other eligible certificate program and maintain satisfactory academic progress in the course of study pursued.
 This policy is consistently applied to all enrollment periods regardless of whether or not the student received aid.
+The official Satisfactory Academic Progress (SAP) Policy can be viewed here.

 Minimum Standards of Satisfactory Academic Progress